ejelome/react-tododo/README.md

 >
 > - CI (or Continuous Integration) automates the processes of quality control, tests and build of application
 > - `pre-push` hook ensures all tests pass with minimum required coverage before pushing to remote repo
-> - The workflow runs (using `ci.yml` configuration) whenever a push event is triggered on remote repo
+> - The workflow runs (using `ci.yml` configuration) whenever a pull request event is triggered on remote repo
 > - `env.DEFAULT_BRANCH` with value of `master` is specified since we use the [changed branch name](https://github.com/github/renaming)
 > - `name` is optional but `jobs` key name is required (`tests`)
 > - `eslint` is included in GitHub Actions out of the box